blocktix/BlocktixAndroidStarter/README.md

 Blocktix Android Starter
 ========================

 What the title says, the start of the android app, nothing more...
-We just have a notification in it.
+We just have a notification in it - promotional purposes for now.

 Pre-requisites
 --------------